GluuFederation/docs-ce-prod/docs/source/admin-guide/openid-connect.md

    - Dynamic: specifies to the Gluu Server that scope values will be generated from the result of the Dynamic Scopes custom interception script.
    - OAuth: specifies to the Gluu Server that the scope will have no claims, it will be meaningful to an external resource server.

-- Default Scope: If True, the scope may be added to clients' registrations created via Dynamic Client Registration protocol.
-Specifying a scope as "Default" means that any OIDC client using Dynamic Client Registration can enlist it among requested scopes.
-Because this may result in sensitive user data being leaked to unauthorized parties, thorough assessment of all claims associated with "Default" scopes is advised.
-Out-of-the-box, the only default scope is `openid`, which is required by the OpenID Connect specification.
-Additional scopes can be explicitly add added as needed by editing client registration metadata manually in oxTrust.
+- Allow for dynamic registration: Select whether a client using the scope is allowed to dynamically register the scope, as well.

 ### Customizing scopes
 Similar to client registration, scopes can be customized using interception scripts.
-The interface can be found in oxTrust by navigating to `Configuration` > `Custom Scripts` > `Dynamic Scopes`.
+The interface can be found in oxTrust by navigating to `Configuration` > `Manage Custom Scripts` > `Dynamic Scopes`.

 The sample dynamic scope script is [available here](./sample-dynamic-script.py).

 ## Subject Identifier Types

 A Subject Identifier is a locally unique and never reassigned identifier within the Issuer for the End-User, which is intended to be consumed by the Client.
+The can be found by navigating to `Configuration` > `oxAuth Configuration`.
 Two Subject Identifier types are defined in oxAuth: `public` and `pairwise`.

 ![Subject Types Supported](../img/admin-guide/openid/subjecttypessupported.png)